Have fun teaching language skills with these fingerplays and preschool songs for fall.

-I’m going to share some of my favorite songs and fingerplays for Autumn, and resources you can use to create a whole themed unit around many of them.
+I’m going to share some of my favorite fingerplays and preschool songs and fingerplays for fall, and resources you can use to create an entire themed unit around many of them.

-Why should you do fingerplays and songs with preschoolers?
+Why should you use fingerplays and songs with preschoolers?

 1. Catchy but simple music gives children the opportunity to hear and practice the rhythm of language.